0jscsshtml/brickscodes/README.md

 ###### Disable Elements by Template Type (Header/Footer/Content) (for Non-Administrator)
 * Note: If the disabled elements are used in the Template/Content, Builder will throw warning error:generateCss: controls for element not found, and element/element controls are not rendered in Builder.
 Everything will work as normal in Builder and Frontend.
 ###### Builder Preloader Background Color
+###### Favorite Remote Templates
+* A favorite button is available on all remote templates.
+* All templates marked as favorites will be added to your custom favorite remote template library.
+* Remove favorite templates using either the favorite or remove button.
 ###### Query Manager
 * First load automatically pulling all query settings from element across entire site and save as first query records in query manager modal.
 * Save new query record - Set your query settings on element as usual, once finalized, click save, give a query name/tag/description and save.